 Most startups are born from an idea, an invention, or some other creation from the minds of the company principals.
 These creations, while not necessarily concrete, are the property of the startup and they are legally protected.
 Known as intellectual property, companies are not always aware of the legal regulations that govern this part of business law.
 It is important to understand some aspects of intellectual property law to protect your trade secrets.
 Here are five things you should know about intellectual property to avoid litigation.

 What is intellectual property, exactly?
-Most business owners are not clear.
-Essentially there are four types of intellectual property (or IP for short) including:
+Essentially there are four types of intellectual property (IP) including:

 - Trade secrets

 A copyright grants exclusive rights to the producer of an original work.
 Books, visual artwork, movie, plays, and even computer programs fall under copyright protection.
 Only the creator of the work has the rights to produce and distribute.
 Copyrights protect the owner's "vision", but not necessarily the subject of that vision.

 A trademark is a unique name, logo, symbol, or design used by a business for identification.
 A good example is the Nike swoosh.
 Even without the company name, the swoosh is quickly identified all over the world as the trademark for Nike.

 Patents grant an inventor exclusive rights to their invention.
 The two basic types are utility patents and design patents.
 Utility patents cover new or improved technology and include items such as machinery, electronics, processes, and even chemical formulas.
 Design patents cover new designs for products that provide a new look, but the same function as the original.

 Trade secrets include formulas, recipes, or other techniques that give a company competitive advantage.
 An excellent example of a trade secret is the Google search algorithm.
 Improper disclosure of trade secrets can lead to litigation.

 #2.
 Ensure Your Confidential Information Stays Confidential With a Nondisclosure Agreement: